minhtran241/minhtran.com/data/contact/about-this-website.md

 ### Speed Insights

 In building this website, I really paid attention to all aspects related to performance and SEO.
 Therefore, I'll display the website performance report on this page, and it will always be updated periodically.
+The performance report is generated using [Lighthouse](https://developers.google.com/web/tools/lighthouse) and [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights).

 #### Lighthouse Report (Desktop)